glangsto/gr-detect_cc/README.md

 ### Nsf-Detect: Library of Gnuradio Companion (GRC) blocks, C++  and Python code for Radio Astronomy

-This repository contains both Python and C++ version of the event capture software.
+This repository contains both Python and C++ versions of the event capture software.
-The block _detect_ is the C++ version.
-The block _event_ is the python version.
-Both versions are compiled and installed using cmake.
+The blocks with _detect_ names are the C++ versions.
+The block with _event_ are the python versions.
+Both versions are prepared and installed using _cmake_.

 ### Observer Interface: NsfDetect10rtlsdr.grc